 Hunting dogs have a long and storied tradition.
 Man’s best friend has had a role in helping hunt since before recorded history.
 However, in the late 19th century, regulations around hunting with dogs changed across the United States.
-For this article, we’ll largely focus on hunting deer with tracking dogs, but also consider reading our article on
+For this article, we’ll largely focus on hunting deer with tracking dogs, but also consider reading our article on mountain lion hunting.

 Dogs offer hunters an advantage due to their extremely sensitive senses.
 Dogs also are much more efficient forest travelers, saving hunters energy and time.
 Hunting with hounds is also is a more active and exciting pursuit.
 When hunting with hounds, hunters must shoot at mobile flushed deer rather than unaware, ranging deer.